Featured on it's over easy on 10/17/17

 Our world is over-saturated with contested divorces where both parties are intertwined in a long, arduous road full of legal battles.
 This leaves people in a state of fight or flight where decision-making is unclear and fear based.
 You have chosen to take a different path with It’s Over Easy, and that is a monumental step.
 It may seem odd to be facing your divorce and to consider anything remotely close to happiness.
 However, I would like for you to consider that this can be a doorway into both internal and external freedom.

 Many people divorce externally on paper but they never divorce internally.
 People uncouple because they are unhappy, but in my experience, that unhappiness will follow you if you don’t do the inner work of Mindful Untethering.
 The choice is yours to either make this a growth experience, or a tragic event that guides your life forever.
-So I like to start with, “Do you want to be happy?”
+So, as one of the most sought-out vancouver family lawyers, I like to start with, “Do you want to be happy?”
 Many clients will react with, “how can I be happy, I am getting a divorce?”

 When we have all of these unhappy feelings inside, choosing to be happy can feel impossible.
 However, this is exactly why we need to untether ourselves internally from this pain so that we can let it go.
 If you don’t, you will never be “divorced” and never be truly happy.
 Give yourself the true freedom to be on a path of happiness.
 So, if you answered “Yes, I want to be happy” and you realize you have the power to choose this path inside, then we can move to the next step, which tells you how to get there.